emissary-ingress/emissary/reference/filter-reference.md

  * The filters are gone through in order
  * Each filter may either
-   1. return a direct HTTP *response*, intended to be sent back to the requesting HTTP client; or
+   1. return a direct HTTP *response*, intended to be sent back to the requesting HTTP client (normally *denying* the request from being forwarded to the upstream service); or
-   2. return a modification to make the the HTTP *request* before sending it to other filters or the upstream service.
+   2. return a modification to make the the HTTP *request* before sending it to other filters or the upstream service (normally *allowing* the request to be forwarded to the upstream service with modifications).
- * `onResponse` identifies what to do when the filter returns an "HTTP response":
+ * `onDeny` identifies what to do when the filter returns an "HTTP response":
    - `"break"`: End processing, and return the response directly to the requesitng HTTP client.
 Later filters are not called.
 The